Odderøya: Culture and tourism

 Odderøya is trying to establish itself as a regional cultural center.
 After the military activities were moved out, artists, galleries and filmmakers were established in the old barracks.
 Graphical printing on Odderøya is produced by renowned contemporary artists.
 The press in use was imported from Paris, and has been used by, among others, Pablo Picasso and Edvard Munch.
 In the marina Nodevika, a maritime museum with a museums marina are to be completed in 2015.

 Many viewpoints offer a wonderful view over the bay and the entrance to the city.
 There are roe deer on the island, and a pond named Salamander Pond; there is also other wildlife.
 Near the island's highest point (92 m above sea level), there is al also a former bear den (last inhabited by bears in the 1700s).
-From the top of the island, there are outstanding views of the Kristiansandsfjorden, islands like Dvergsøya and Flekkerøy and the lighthouses Oksøy and Grønningen.
+From the top of the island, there are outstanding views of the Kristiansandsfjorden, islands like Dvergsøya and Flekkerøya, and the Oksøy Lighthouse and Grønningen Lighthouse.
 Odderøya offers opportunities for recreation, walking in the woods, swimming and fishing from the rocks, despite the proximity to the city.
 Some roads on the island are also accessible by wheelchair.